-Balance of Payments, Exchange Rate and Trade Structure: The process of adjustment in the balance of payments.
+Unit 6: Balance of Payments, Exchange Rate and Trade Structure: The process of adjustment in the balance of payments.
 The concept of foreign trade multiplier.
-Fixed Vs. flexible exchange rates and their relative merits and demerits.
+Fixed Vs. flexible exchange rates.

-Structure of Trade: trade between developing and developed countries.
-Unequal Exchange and its impact on Balance of Payments.
+Unit 7: Structure of Trade: trade between developing and developed countries.
 Current problems of trade and finance of developing countries.

-International Monetary System: IMF and international monetary system
+Unit 8: International Monetary System: IMF and international monetary system